 In October 2018, President Donald Trump announced the United States' intention to exit the INF treaty due to Russian noncompliance.
 He also suggested the United States should renegotiate the treaty to include China, considered by US strategists the primary long-term challenger to American power.

-In early December, the US State Department declared Russia in breach of the INF's terms and began a 60-day period for Russia to comply, otherwise the United States would notify parties to the treaty of its intention to withdrawal by February 2.
-Under the terms of the treaty, a formal US withdrawal takes effect six-months after notification.
+In early December, the US State Department declared Russia in breach of the INF's terms and began a 60-day period for Russia to comply, otherwise the United States would notify parties to the treaty of its intention to withdraw.
+The US has said it would quit the accord on August 2, 2019 if Russia refuses to comply.

 The Trump administration's claims of a treaty violation are not new.
 In 2014, the Obama administration formally accused Moscow of producing and testing a new ground-launched cruise missile in violation of the treaty.